How Did Chiropractic Start? A Look at the History of Chiropractic Care

 - Rob Moore

-- 2 min read
+- 3 min read

 If you’ve ever wondered how chiropractic started or who invented chiropractic care, the story begins in 1895 in the United States.
 Today, chiropractic is a regulated healthcare profession practiced worldwide — including here in Wanaka, New Zealand — helping people manage back pain, neck pain, and musculoskeletal conditions naturally.

 Who Founded Chiropractic?
-How did Chiropractic Start?
+How Did Chiropractic Start?

-Palmer performed what is considered the first chiropractic adjustment on a man named Harvey Lillard, who reportedly experienced hearing loss after a back injury.
+Chiropractic was founded by Daniel David (D.D.)
+Palmer in 1895 in Davenport, Iowa.
+Palmer performed what is considered the first chiropractic adjustment on a man named Harvey Lillard.
+Lillard reportedly experienced hearing loss after a back injury.
 Palmer believed a spinal misalignment was interfering with nerve function.
 After adjusting the spine manually, he claimed Lillard’s hearing improved.
+This event marked the beginning of chiropractic as a profession.

 The Early Principles of Chiropractic